Sarah laughed on our last video call with our grandkids.

 - Going to spend less time in the hospital

 - Half as likely to suffer from depression, anxiety, or social isolation that may require treatment

 - 3X less likely to have a serious fall or other accident

 - Making more money at work (which helps defray the costs of getting them)

 - Half as likely to develop dementia

 5. I’ll Have to Give Up My Lifestyle

 A person with hearing loss is often worried that getting hearing aids will somehow force them to give up things they love.
 Actually, the opposite is true.
 People who wear hearing aids stay more active in the community and in life.

 They experience an enhanced quality of life doing the things they love with the people they love more easily.

-If she loves to swim, scuba dive or surf, she can find ones that work well in the water.
-If she loves camping and hiking for weeks on end, she’ll find the perfect hearing aids for that.
+If she loves to swim, scuba dive, or surf, she can find ones that work well in the water.
+If she loves watching the theater, she’ll find the perfect hearing aids for that.